akshell/docs/guide/testing.rst

 prior to each test.
 Likewise, if a ``tearDown()`` method is defined, Akshell will invoke that method after each test.

-You could define as many :class:`TestCase` subclasses as you need; in a test output they are identified by the ``name`` prototype property.
+You can define as many :class:`TestCase` subclasses as you need; in a test output they are identified by the ``name`` prototype property.

 Entry Point